Sentencing in England and Wales: Prohibited activity requirement

 The notion behind prohibited activity orders is to prevent the offender from committing further offences of the same type they have just been convicted of.
 Often an offender is prohibited from going into a certain area where he or she has caused trouble.
 In some cases offenders have been banned from wearing particular garments such as a 'hoodie'.
 In 2006, a defendant who was found guilty of criminal damage was banned from carrying paint, marker pens or dye ink.

 Curfew requirement

 A curfew requirement can require that an offender will be at a fixed address for between 2–12 hours during a 24-hour period for up to six months.
 The order can be enforced with electronic tagging.
 These orders can only be issued if there is monitoring system for curfew in their area.
 Monitoring can be done via spot-check, with private security firm sending employees to check on an offender at home or but more commonly by electronic tagging.
 The cost of tagging is estimated to be £675 per month per offender.
 This compares favourably with keeping an offender in prison which is estimated at £1,555 per offender per month.

 A 2007 report showed that 58 per cent of offenders broke the terms of their tagging order and more than a quarter committed further offences.

+In uncontroversial cases, curfew requirements can be changed by the responsible officer without needing to go to court.
+Defendants can also appeal to modify the curfew requirements.